MicroEJ/docs/ApplicationDeveloperGuide/moduleNatures.rst

 **Configuration**:

-This module nature inherits the configuration properties of the following features:
+This module nature inherits the configuration properties of the following plugins:

-- :ref:`module_natures.features.artifact_checker`
+- :ref:`module_natures.plugins.artifact_checker`

 and it also has the following dedicated configuration properties: